sunjay/lion/README.md

 * Define most things in the language itself rather than on a compiler level
 * Support prefix, postfix and infix operators -- functions, units and operators
-* Be lazy, not eager -- but still provide a way to force strict evaluation (still under consideration, since lazy probably requires immutable too)
+* &beta; reduce instead of strictly evaluating (planned for the future)
 * **Do not write another programming language.** Keep it simple.

 ## Implementation Goals:
-* Be able to generate parse trees and abstract syntax trees given raw text source
+* Be able to generate abstract syntax trees given raw text source
 * Be able to evaluate raw text source from the generated trees
-    * Be able to generate good error messages with line and character numbers
+    * Be able to generate good error messages with line and character numbers (TODO)
-* Be able to compile programs into bytecode
+* Be able to compile programs into bytecode (TODO)
-* Support basic scope / stack
+* Support basic scope / stack (TODO)

-## Version 1.0.0 Notes
+## Version 1.0.0
-* In order to speed up the process of making this, the first version will be very simple and only support numeric types
+In order to speed up the process of making this, the first version will be very simple and only support numeric types
-* Numbers will be represented by a value as well as a unit
+* Numbers will be represented by a value as well as a simple unit (single-unit only)
 * Vectors and other fancier types will not be included until future versions
 * Only simple expressions as found in the examples will be included in this initial release
-* Bounded recursion should be supported

 ## Possible Future Extensions:
 * Pattern matching on functions